 Wash Impeller Issues

 The wash impeller is responsible for forcing water into the spray arms on both the top and the bottom of the dishwasher.
 Sometimes the wash impeller may become damaged or lose a few fins from everyday use.
-In which case, it will not generate the pressure needed to push water into the spray arms.
+In this case, it will not generate the pressure needed to push water into the spray arms.
 The wash impeller is usually a component of the pump and motor assembly on most Whirlpool dishwashers.
 However, if it is not, you can still purchase this part separately if damaged or malfunctioning.

 Faulty Water Pump Belt